History of Ohio State University: Emergence as urban research university (1892–1916)

 Ohio State began accepting graduate students in the 1880s, with the university awarding its first master's and doctoral degrees in 1886 and 1890 respectively.
 1891 saw the founding of Ohio State's law school, the Moritz College of Law.
 It would later acquire colleges of medicine, dentistry, optometry, veterinary medicine, commerce, and journalism in subsequent years.

+In 1905, Jessie Frances Stephens became the first African-American woman to graduate from Ohio State University.

 In 1906, Ohio State segregationist President William Oxley Thompson along with the university's supporters in the state legislature put forth the Lybarger Bill with the aim of shifting virtually all higher education support to the continued development of Ohio State while funding only the "normal school" functions of Miami and Ohio University.
 Although the Lybarger Bill failed narrowly to gain passage, in its place was passed the compromise Eagleson Bill, which determined that all doctoral education and research functions would be the role of Ohio State and that the two older institutions would not offer instruction beyond the master's degree level.
 This arrangement would stand for the next fifty years until population growth had necessitated additional Ph.
 D programs in the state.

 In 1911, President William Oxley Thompson wrote in a letter, "the race problem is growing in intensity every year, and I am disposed to doubt the wisdom on the part of the colored people of taking any move that practically forces the doctrine of social equality."
 At the same time, Ohio State "practiced racial segregation" that was widespread across the country at the time against Black students, and "there is no known evidence [Thompson] saw benefits in addressing it."
 After recent attempts at removing Thompson's statue from the Oval, university spokesperson Ben Johnson stated "the naming review process is thoughtful and thorough and therefore could take several years," and as of today, the statue has not been removed.

 1912 saw the formation of Ohio State's Graduate School to coordinate the university's burgeoning master's and doctoral enrollments.
 In 1914, Ohio State's college of medicine was formed through a merger with Starling Medical College.
 That year also saw the founding of Ohio State's School of Dentistry.
 In 1916, the board of trustees approved the formation of a College of Commerce and Journalism.

 Subsequently, Ohio State's solidifying of its role as the state's flagship, comprehensive university was fairly rapid, as demonstrated by its 1916 induction into the prestigious Association of American Universities.
 To date, it remains the only public university in Ohio to be extended AAU membership.